-Revenue is measured at the fair value of the consideration received or receivable.
+Revenue is measured at the fair value of the consideration received or receivable in accordance with AASB 15.

-The Group recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Group's activities as described below.
+The Group recognises revenue when the performance obligations have been met, the amount can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Group's activities as described below.
 The Group bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.

-The specific accounting policies for the Group's main types of revenue are explained in note 1.
+The specific accounting policies for the Group's main types of revenue are explained further in note 1.
 Revenue for other business activities is recognised on the following basis: